-Snapping hip syndrome (SHS), also known as dancer’s hip, is a hip condition that causes a snapping noise or sensation in the hip joint.
-People with SHS may notice this “snapping” when they get up from an armchair, climb steps, or walk around the block.
+Snapping hip syndrome (SHS), also known as dancer’s hip, is a hip condition that causes a snapping noise or snapping sensation in the hip joint.
+People with SHS may notice this “snapping” with everyday activities, such as when they get up from an armchair, climb steps, or walk around the block.
 Read on to learn more about identifying and treating snapping hip syndrome.

 The medical name for snapping hip syndrome is coxa saltans.
 In addition to a snapping noise, SHS can sometimes cause pain, inflammation, and reduced flexibility in the hip.

 The hip joint is one of the body's largest weight-bearing joints.
 It is a ball-and-socket joint that consists of two parts—the rounded end of the thigh bone (femur) and a cup-shaped socket in the pelvis (acetabulum).
 Various muscles, tendons, and ligaments surround the hip, while a thin membrane called synovium helps encapsulate the joint for adequate support and lubrication.

 Inflamed or damaged muscles, tendons, or other connective tissue can have an impact on the hip’s function and lead to snapping hip syndrome.
 Similarly, damage inside the joint can cause hip problems.